 Worth a detour in spring: deserts around LA like Anza-Borrego

 This is the fourth part of our US round trip and covers our trip from San Francisco via the Pacific Coast Highway to Los Angeles.
-The first part is about New York City, the second part about some of the famous National Parks in the West, from Grand Canyon to Las Vegas and from Las Vegas to San Francisco, and the fifth part about Oahu, Hawaii.
+The first part is about New York City, the second part about some of the famous National Parks in the West, from Grand Canyon to Las Vegas and (third post) from Las Vegas to San Francisco, and the fifth part about Oahu, Hawaii.

 San Francisco and its coastal fog…